 Kouga glowered.
 "Not with the shikon-no-tama in plain sight."

-She shook her head vigorously, unaware of the precipice she skirted.
+She shook her head, unaware of the precipice she skirted.
 "I didn't run into trouble in the forest."

-He pulled her hand past his waist, forcing her close.
+He pulled her hand behind his waist, forcing her close.
 "We dispatched the demons trailing you."

 Nose at armor, she glared up.
 "Nobody asked you to."